pcaston/OpenPeerPower.github.io/source/_integrations/stream.markdown

 2019-03-12 08:49:59 ERROR (MainThread) [homeassistant.setup] Setup failed for stream: Could not install all requirements.
 ```

-If you see this error you can solve it by running the following commands and restarting Home Assistant (commands do not need to be ran as the `homeassistant` user):
+If you see this error you can solve it by running the following commands and restarting Open Peer Power (commands do not need to be ran as the `homeassistant` user):

 ```text
 sudo apt-get install -y python-dev pkg-config libavformat-dev libavcodec-dev libavdevice-dev libavutil-dev libswscale-dev libavresample-dev libavfilter-dev